 SeaChange introduces flash memory-based MediaServer 1200XD

+The MSV 1200XD offers flexibility in resolution and video formats, making it well-suited for channel expansion and adding HD capabilities.
+Now equipped with flash memory drives, the MSV1200XD lowers operational costs and supports a longer drive operating life.

-At only 3RU, the MSV 1200XD holds up to 4.8TB of media data with RAID 6 dual-parity data protection.
-It facilitates high channel density ingest (up to four channels) and playout (up to eight channels) of SD, HD, and 3-D content.
-It supports various video file formats including AVC-Intra, XDCAM HD422, DNxHD, MXF, and MOV wrappers.
+At 3RU, the MSV 1200XD holds up to 4.8TB of media data with RAID 6 dual-parity data protection.
+It facilitates high channel density ingest (up to four channels) and playout (up to eight channels) of SD, HD and 3-D content.
+It supports various video file formats, including AVC-Intra, XDCAM HD422, DNxHD, MXF and MOV wrappers.

 The latest product and technology information